Nellie Griswold Francis: Personal and later life

-Honors
+Legacy

 In 1921, Francis was honored with a silver loving cup and a ceremony at the Pilgrim Baptist Church, "on behalf of the race, men and women of St. Paul, as a small token of appreciation for your effort in behalf of the race, in conceiving and working for the consummation of the Anti-Lynch Law passed in the Legislature April 18, 1921".

 Francis was honored by the Nashville Chapter of the National Council of Negro Women in a tribute at the Student Union Center of Fisk University in 1962.

 On Women's Equality Day, August 26, 2000, the Minnesota Woman Suffrage Memorial was opened on the grounds of the Minnesota State Capitol.
 Francis is one of 25 women honored for leading the fight for votes for women, each named on a steel trellis in the garden.
-The memorial was designed by architects Ralph Nelson, Raveevarn Choksombatchai and Martha McQuade.